SydneyCocoaHeads/Policies/code_of_conduct.md

 Be respectful
 -------------

-Respect yourself, and respect others.
+Respect others, and respect yourself.
 Be courteous to those around you.
 If someone indicates they don't wish to be photographed, respect that wish.
 If someone indicates they would like to be left alone, let them be.
 Our event venues and online spaces may be shared with members